Home

 Quilting was one of the most popular activities for 19th century American women, providing an outlet for creativity to produce a household item that would have long-lasting, everyday use.
 It spawned a diversity of wonderful, unique styles and patterns that are purely American.
 The particular pattern of this quilt is believed to be a Pine Tree pattern.

 This image, taken in the 1890s, is labeled "Quilting at Aunt Jane's."
-While not proven, the woman is thought to be Amy (Minerd) Tilbury-Thorne of Chicago.
+The woman is thought to be Amy (Minerd) Tilbury-Thorne of Chicago.
 The photograph was taken inside the home of her brother and sister-in-law, James and Martha 'Jane' (Sheehan) Minerd, near Monroeville, IN, on a farm directly on the Indiana-Ohio border.
 Note the hat and coat hanging from pegs on the back wall.

 Copyright © 2003 Mark A. Miner